 As part of its commitment to strong governance practices, the Board has proposed an amendment to ICF's Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation") to implement a majority voting standard in uncontested director elections.
-Uncontested elections are considered to be elections where the number of candidates does not exceed the number of directors to be elected.
-Under the proposed amendment, a candidate would be elected as a director in an uncontested election if the votes cast for the candidate exceed the votes withheld from the candidate.
+Uncontested elections are considered to be elected as a director in an uncontested election if the votes cast for the candidate exceed the votes withheld from the candidate.
 Further, under the proposed amendment, any candidate who receives a greater number of votes "withheld" or "against," as the case may be, from his or her election than votes "for" such election (a "Majority Withheld Vote") shall tender his or her resignation to the Chairman following certification of the stockholder vote for such meeting.
 See Proposal No. 4 for further information.